 Short stay customer parking is available for cars at both sites.

-Short stay HGV parking is available at The Lazy Kettle and is free for the first 2 hours after which HGVs must pay £22 per 24 hour period.
+HGV parking is only available at The Lazy Kettle site and is free for the first 2 hours, after which HGVs must pay £27 per 24 hour period.

 Prices are paid in the café, and can be paid using GBP, Euros, using fuel cards or SNAP.

 This information is provided to us by third parties.
 You should always check with staff on site.

 - 🗺 Grid reference: SJ300361

 The northbound forecourt opened as the Moreton Bridge garage in the 1940s, and by the 1980s it had moved slightly to replace an ancient property.

 The Weston Rhyn branch of Little Chef was added to the north of the filling station in 1990, at which point it became a formal service area.
 The forecourt was branded Shell from this point.

 The restaurant closed in 2005 and went onto become Canalin Café, followed by Cinnamon Indian restaurant.
 It is now a hand car wash.